katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

         - bar
         - foo

-You have two options to force Ansible to run a role more than once.
+You have two options to force Assible to run a role more than once.

 Passing different parameters
 ----------------------------